-There are many more worthwhile park projects than the Fairfax County Park Foundation can actively support with fundraising.
+There are many worthwhile park projects than the Fairfax County Park Foundation can actively support within fundraising resources.
+Partnerships with individuals and organizations are welcome to accomplish more improvements and care of YOUR Fairfax County parks!

 This page provides resources and information to assist park advocates and friends groups in fundraising for their projects: